New Jersey Route 3: History

 In the 1953 New Jersey state highway renumbering, Route 3 was realigned to follow the entire length of the Route S3 freeway.
 In addition, Route 3 in Secaucus was shifted off the Paterson Plank Road to the newly built Secaucus Bypass.
 The original alignment of Route 3 through Secaucus (partly now known as Flanagan Way) became Route 153; the entire route was eliminated by the late 1980s.
 The remaining sections under state maintenance were designated as Route 20, still under the assumption that they would be joined in the future.
 In the mid-1950s, Route 3 was planned as one of the original routes of the Interstate Highway System; however, the New Jersey State Highway Department had deemed it too expensive to bring it up to Interstate Highway standards and I-280 was favored instead.
-In 1959, the Lincoln Tunnel approach was designated as Interstate 495 and Route 3 was truncated back to US 1/9 in North Bergen.
+In 1959, the Lincoln Tunnel approach was designated as I-495 and Route 3 was truncated back to US 1/9 in North Bergen.

 Many improvements have been made to the Route 3 freeway.
-In the 1970s, the interchanges with Route 17, the New Jersey Turnpike western spur, and Route 120 were improved with the construction of the Meadowlands Sports Complex in the area.
+In the 1970s, the interchanges with Route 17, the New Jersey Turnpike Western Spur, and Route 120 were improved with the construction of the Meadowlands Sports Complex in the area.
 The bridge over the Berrys Creek, originally built in 1948, was reconstructed in the mid-1990s and Route 3 was widened to eight lanes in the area near the bridge.
 In 2003, the interchange with Route 495 and the intersection with US 1/9 was improved at a cost of $16 million.

 Plans were made to improve Route 3 near the Meadowlands Sports Complex with the construction of the American Dream shopping and entertainment complex.
 An overpass between eastbound Route 3 and northbound Route 120 was completed in May 2009 at a cost of $38.1 million, a flyover from southbound Route 120 to eastbound Route 3 was completed in early 2010 at a cost of $13 million, and improvements to the New Jersey Turnpike interchange was completed in the later part of 2010 at a cost of $49 million.

 Route 3 underwent a major reconstruction to modern highway standards with noise walls installed and bridge replacements, including the new Passaic River bridge that is now functional, between Main Avenue in Clifton and Route 17 in Rutherford.
 All work was completed by 2016.
 In a separate project, the roadway was resurfaced in 2013 from just west of the Route 17 north interchange to US 1/9 in North Bergen.